A syndicate pools capital from a variety of investors into an LLC that invests in the startup alongside the syndicate lead.

 AngelList may suggest featuring a deal to the broader investor base in order to drive more capital to the syndicate.
 This is only done with the lead's approval.
 Leads and founders can block specific users to avoid sharing information with competitors.

 When an investment becomes liquid, AngelList pays a share of the investment's profit to the lead.
-Leads can choose how much carry to charge; most charge 15%.
+Leads typically charge 15% carry.
+AngelList's standard carry is 5%.

 If you negotiate pro-rata rights with a startup founder, you can earn carry on investments made by backers on follow-on rounds.
 Leads earn their full carry on these rounds as long as they invest their full pro rata allocation.